 - 3.1 SQW is committed to being a net zero company by 2030.
-This commitment is highlighted explicitly in our new five-year strategy "Towards SQW 2028", where advancing with purpose our commitment to Social Value, including Net Zero is identified as one of five 'Strategic Ambitions' which will frame our business activity and decision-making over 2023-2028. - 3.2 As noted in the first section, 2021/22 was a highly unusual year for our operations, and so we will continue to monitor our emissions closely.
-That said, if the emissions remain around the level seen in 2021/22 (or increase only modestly as we begin to travel more, notably for business travel and potentially for commuting) we will continue to pay to offset our residual emissions in order to continue to be carbon neutral.
+This commitment is highlighted explicitly in our five-year strategy "Towards SQW 2028", where advancing with purpose our commitment to Social Value, including Net Zero is identified as one of five 'Strategic Ambitions' which will frame our business activity and decision-making over 2023-2028. - 3.2 We will continue to monitor our emissions closely.
+That said, if the emissions remain around the level seen in 2022/23 (or increase only modestly, for example owing to business travel), we will continue to pay to offset our residual emissions in order to continue to be carbon neutral.
 Achieving net zero, whereby we reduce our emissions as far as is practical, will need to take account of the following areas: - reducing emissions associated with office heating and power - determining where we can reduce emissions associated with our purchases and running of ICT equipment - actions that we can implement that can minimise our indirect emissions through business travel, employee commuting and homeworking. - 3.3 At this stage we have set a target to ensure that all of our offices use renewable energy by 2030, with the result that our Scope 1 and 2 emissions are zero.
 As an interim target, we intend to reduce Scope 2 emissions by around 50% from the baseline level by 2027.
 This means that one further office will use renewable energy by 2027 (and that any additional offices also use renewable energy).
-This will be achieved through influence of our landlords and/or in the role of energy sources in future office move/lease decisions alongside other factors such as specific location, price, market availability etc. - 3.4 If achieved, this change to Scope 2 emissions would reduce our baseline position by around 12% by 2027 and by 23% by 2030. - 3.5 Targets in relation to Scope 3 emissions will be set when we have more reliable and meaningful data on our emissions once new working arrangements post-COVID-19 have been established.
+This will be achieved through seeking to influence our landlords and/or in the role of energy sources in future office move/lease decisions alongside other factors such as specific location, price, market availability etc. - 3.4 If achieved, this change to Scope 2 emissions would reduce our baseline position by around 12% by 2027 and by 23% by 2030. - 3.5 If our emissions remain broadly similar in 2023/24 with two years of data at that point suggesting working arrangements and client expectations on business travel have stabilised post-pandemic targets in relation to Scope 3 emissions will be set in next year's plan.
+The targets will be consistent with our ambition to being a net zero company by 2030, and reflect our wider business objectives and priorities, including our commitments to meeting client needs, the well-being of our staff, and providing a positive and progressive approach to flexible and hybrid working.